 This is commonly used when you want to get rid of the negative keywords in your Boolean search results.
 Therefore, use the NOT operator when trying to narrow the search results.
 Any mention of the specified term will be ignored when giving you the results of the search.
 If we were to use the two keywords X and Y as illustrated above, including the operator NOT we would have X Not Y in our Boolean search entries.
 Therefore, the results that we get will include the verbatim containing the keywords X, but there will be no single verbatim containing the keyword Y. Therefore, when you search for mentions on Social media, NOT help you to get more specific by excluding negative keywords.

 This Boolean operator is used to return results when using two keywords that are close to one another in proximity.
 These are also referred to as proximity operators.
 Therefore, you can be able to get results from the words with a certain distance from the keywords used.
 However, use proximity operators only when you want to retrieve too many records, but the keywords aren’t closely related to each other.

 - Special Characters

-Another great addition that uses of Boolean search gives brand monitors is the use of special characters.
+Another great addition that uses Boolean search gives brand monitors is the use of special characters.
 In some cases, the Keyword in question might contain special characters.
 For instance, in Twitter and other social media platforms, we have the use of “@”.
 Most mentions will actually have this special character.
 This is especially for those interested in monitoring mentions on social media.
 Therefore, it’s paramount to use a brand monitoring tool that allows you to use the special characters.

 Using the above Boolean search operators, you can be able to conduct a more refined or broad search.
 This is very important for brand monitoring just like we have already seen.
 Note that in many cases, we have more than one operator in a query.
 For instance, see the query below conducted using Mentionlytics brand monitoring tool:

 “Jamie Oliver” AND “Italian” NOT (“restaurant” OR “restaurants” OR “Jamie’s Italian restaurant”)